 Whether you're preparing for retirement, saving for college, or investing, you'll need someone who can go beyond simple budgeting to get the best results.
 That's where a financial advisor comes in.

-Even when you go shopping, the first thing you do is check out the prices and compare one product to another.
+Even when you go shopping, you first check out the prices and compare one product to another.
 Why?

-Because you want to get the best deal.
-It's the same with finding a financial advisor.
+Because you want the best deal, it's the same with finding a financial advisor.
 You want to know: How much does it cost to have a financial advisor?
-With many years of experience and knowledge, it’s most useful to think about the cost of their financial expertise as part of your investment.
+With many years of experience and knowledge, it’s most useful to consider the cost of their financial expertise as part of your investment.

-With the right financial planner in Arizona, discussing financial needs and investments with a local should be easy — but the good ones will always come with a fee that suits your needs and compensates them for their expertise.
-When you are looking at how much does a financial advisor cost, you are looking for the best value for your money.
+With the right financial planner in Arizona, discussing financial needs and investments with a local should be easy.
+But the good ones will always come with a fee that suits your needs and compensates them for their expertise.
+When looking at how much a financial advisor costs, you are looking for the best value for your money.
 This hourly fee or flat fee will vary somewhat depending on the financial products and services you get.

 Financial Advisor Fee Structures in Arizona

 Figuring out how much to pay for financial planning and advice is like translating a foreign language.
-When you’re asking, “how much does a financial advisor cost?” you need to think about the carrying fee structures.
+When asking, “How much does a financial advisor cost?” you should consider the carrying fee structures.
 Knowing different financial fees in Arizona could be tricky, but worth your time.

 We'll help you better understand more about fee structures in Arizona using data gathered from the top eight financial advisors in the area.